RickStrahl/SetResolution/README.md

 The initial code that manages retrieving and setting display modes is based on this excellent article on C# Corner by [Mohammad Elseheimy](https://www.c-sharpcorner.com/members/mohammad-elsheimy):

 * [Changing Display Settings Programmatically](https://www.c-sharpcorner.com/uploadfile/GemingLeader/changing-display-settings-programmatically/)

+This derivative tool adds an easy to use Console front-end and provides for multi-monitor support. **Most of the credit for this tool goes to Mohammad's work!**

 ## To do